 The Series 3 comes in two sizes of case: 38mm or 42mm.
 The Series 5 is 40mm or 44mm.

-The general interpretation is that these are designed to suit an average woman and an average man's hand/wrist dimensions respectively, but you needn't feel bound by that: there are no other changes to the design of the watch other than size - no explicitly masculine/feminine decorative elements etc. (Also, a bloke can wear a woman's watch if he wants to.
+The general interpretation is that these are designed to suit an average woman and an average man's hand/wrist dimensions respectively, but you needn't feel bound by that: there are no other changes to the design of the watch other than size - no explicitly masculine/feminine decorative elements etc. (Also, a man can wear a 'woman's watch' if he wants to.
 Don't let anyone tell you different!)

 The measurements represent the (approximate) height of the watch face, in millimetres.
-That's a bit weird, because when categorising sizes of smart devices we usually refer to the size of the screen, measured diagonally from corner to corner, in inches.
+That's a bit odd, because when categorising sizes of smart devices we usually refer to the size of the screen, measured diagonally from corner to corner, in inches.
 (The iPhone 5s is a '4in smartphone', for instance.)
-But Apple seems to have decided to do things differently this time.
+But Apple seems to have decided to do things differently for this product category.

 Weight varies according to the material, size and whether or not cellular is included.